MONEI

 What is SCA?

 SCA is a security protocol that is designed to protect online payments and financial transactions from fraud and unauthorized access.
-The purpose of SCA is to ensure that only authorized parties can access sensitive financial information and initiate transactions.
+Its purpose is to ensure that only authorized parties can access sensitive financial information and initiate transactions.

 SCA requires customers to provide two or more forms of authentication to verify their identity during certain high-risk financial transactions.
 These authentication elements are divided into three categories: knowledge, possession, and inherence.